rightnowtech/rnt-chatuidev-application/README.markdown

 About the Job
 -------------
-**Position:** Innovative and Experienced Web Developer (see [full job description](http://tbe.taleo.net/NA8/ats/careers/requisition.jsp?org=RIGHTNOW&cws=1&rid=1284))
+**Position:** Innovative and Experienced Web Developer (see [full job description](http://tbe.taleo.net/NA8/ats/careers/requisition.jsp?org=RIGHTNOW&cws=1&rid=1349))

 **Location:** Either [Boulder, CO](http://www.bouldercolorado.gov/index.php?option=com_content&task=view&id=3226&Itemid=1059) or [Bozeman, MT](http://www.montana.edu/wwwpy/photos.htm)

-This is an opportunity to work with an agile team of creative individuals who are involved in cutting edge cloud technology within a successful, fast growing company.
-We're looking for web developers who know web technologies inside and out and write clean, well-designed, readable and elegant code.
-We are looking for creative problem solvers who will help to architect and build software with a huge impact on people around the world.
-If you are a rock star web developer who likes playing with new technologies, collaborating with smart people, and working in a fun environment at a passionate company, then this job is for you.
-Plus we offer great benefits.
+How would you like to join a team of software professionals in building out an industry leading real-time communications tool?
+The RightNow Chat product within the CX suite provides organizations and their customers the opportunity to communicate in the most natural way possible in the "social media" age, online chat.
+The team is working to create a product that is ultra-fast, highly scalable, super reliable, and ultimately a user experience that people love.

+If you love to solve difficult, complex problems, if you enjoy the process of creating a great user experience, if you have great ideas and the drive to see them through from start to finish, if you are passionate about writing high-quality easily understood code then we want you.

+if ($you === ‘I like being bored’)
+{
+    exit(42);
+}

 Submitting
 ----------